jeppzone/DAT076-project/README.md

 ```bash
 $ npm install
 ```
-When all dependencies have been installed, run the backend:
+When all dependencies have been installed run the backend:

 ```bash
 $ npm start
 ```

+Make sure to have mongoDB running as well.
 Then fire up a new terminal and cd into the /frontend directory and run

 ```bash
 $ npm install